AsteriHoku/WolframToying/HackathonNov2023/README00.md

 ## Acknowledgments

 I would like to express my gratitude to [Hackathon Guru](http://hackathon.guru/) for providing the inspiration and resources that have contributed to the success of this project.

----

-Feel free to modify and expand on this README to provide more specific information about your project and how to use it.